Morgan Allen

-Morgan Andrew Allen (born 12 March 1990, Newport) is a professional rugby union and rugby league player for Cardiff RFC & West Wales Raiders in the Welsh Premier Division & RFL League 1.
+Morgan Andrew Allen (born 12 March 1990) is a rugby union and rugby league player for Pontypool RFC in the Super Rygbi Cymru.
 He has represented Wales at Under 18 and Under 20 level.

-Personal
+Personal life

-His father, Andy Allen, represented Wales on three occasions in 1990.
+Allen was born on 12 March 1990, in Newport, Wales.
+His father Andy represented Wales on three occasions in 1990.

 He attended Croesyceiliog Comprehensive School in Cwmbran, South Wales.

 Rugby Union

-In December 2009 Allen was selected in the Wales Under 20 squad for the U-20 Six Nations in February–March 2010 starting every game.
-In May 2010 he was included in the Wales Under-20 squad once more, this time for the Junior World Championship in Argentina in June 2010, scoring 3 tries in two games against Fiji.
+In December 2009, Allen was selected in the Wales Under 20 squad for the U-20 Six Nations in February–March 2010 starting every game.
+In May 2010, he was included in the Wales Under-20 squad once more, this time for the Junior World Championship in Argentina in June 2010, scoring 3 tries in two games against Fiji.

 In May 2015, Allen signed for the Scarlets for the 2015–16 season.

 After being released from the Scarlets at the end of the 2016–17 season, Allen signed for Ealing Trailfinders in October 2017 for the remainder of the season.
 He subsequently joined Cardiff RFC.